evenhu9/AutoPT/README.md

+AutoPT

-# Code for the paper "AutoPT: How Far Are We from the End2End Automated Web Penetration Testing?"
+Our paper, "AutoPT: How Far Are We From the Fully Automated Web Penetration Testing?", was accepted by IEEE T-IFS.

-This anonymous library is set up for double-blind review.
-We will open source it after review.
+We will soon publish the code.

 ## Legal and Ethical Statement